-Welcome to the Valuation Office information page for Reval 2019.
-From this page you can keep up to date with the Revaluation activity being carried out by the Valuation Office in the rating authority areas of Cavan, Fingal, Louth, Meath, Monaghan, Tipperary, Wexford and Wicklow County Councils has now concluded.
+Welcome to the Valuation Office information page for the now completed Reval 2019 project.
+The Revaluation in the rating authority areas of Cavan, Fingal, Louth, Meath, Monaghan, Tipperary, Wexford and Wicklow County Councils has now concluded.
 You can find archive information about the project below.

 Please be aware that the Valuation (Net Annual Value) on the Valuation Certificate you have received is not your rates liability.